Curricular Practical Training

-- Ph.D. students only: The work enables you to fulfill a specific deficit in your overall program or provides you an opportunity to have an experience that is an integral part of the Ph.D. program that is otherwise not available to you.
+- Ph.D. students only: The training enables you to fulfill a specific deficit in your overall program or provides you an opportunity to have an experience that is an integral part of the Ph.D. program that is otherwise not available to you.
 Registration in dissertation research or G901 credit(s) is required.

 How Do I Get Authorization for Curricular Practical Training?